estes-sj/Backrest-Summary-Reporter/README.md

 - `CONDITION_FORGET_START`
 - `CONDITION_FORGET_END`

-For `Script`, use the following, replacing the endpoint URL to your instance and the API key to the one in your `.env`.
+Use the following for `Script`, replacing the endpoint URL to your instance and the API key to the one in your `.env`.

 ```bash
 curl -X POST https://your-backrest-reporter-instance/add-event \